 Medicinal herbs used to treat gout should also address and strive to improve liver and kidney function and act as an anti-inflammatory and help reduce the recurrence of gout.

 Combining diet with an herbal and nutritional approach and by reducing foods known to aggravate gout is for most people the sensible approach to treat this condition.

 Alcohol, organ meats, coffee, fried foods, certain vegetables and legumes including rhubarb, silver beet, lentils, beans, asparagus, sugary and yeasty foods all may contribute to gout.

 Most natural gout treatments usually focus on a low purine diet which includes vitamins B, E and A and potassium.

 Devil’s Claw (Harpagophytum procumbens)

 This herb is well-known as an herbal remedy for rheumatoid arthritis.
-However, it has also reputation as one of the better herbs for gout treatment as it works as an analgesic, anti-inflammatory and a mild diuretic.
+However, it has also a reputation as one of the better herbs for gout treatment as it works as an analgesic, anti-inflammatory, and a mild diuretic.